These changes are industry wide and apply to all KiwiSaver schemes. The changes come into effect on three dates:

 From 1 April 2020

-- Members who are 60 or over and joined a KiwiSaver scheme for the first time before 1 July 2019 will have the option to opt out of the five-year membership lock-in period.
-If a member opts out, they will not receive Government contributions and their employer can stop their contributions.
+- From 1 April 2020, members can opt out of the five-year minimum membership lock-in period.
+If a member opts out, once they turn 65 they will not receive Government contributions and their employer can stop their contributions.

 Why are these changes happening?

-The Taxation (Annual rates for 2018-19, Modernising Tax Administration, and Remedial Matters) Act 2019 (2019/05) proposes all of the changes, except the member tax credit change which was an industry change.
+The Taxation (Annual rates for 2018-19, Modernising Tax Administration, and Remedial Matters) Act 2019 (2019/05) sets out all of the changes, except the member tax credit change which was an industry change.

 The Act benefits members by: